AusClimateService/npcp/reports/phase1/phase1_report.md

 #### 2.3.2.
 Software (and implementation choices)

-Since both methods are conceptually very similar, the QDM method is implemented using the same software as the ECDFm method.
+Since both methods are conceptually very similar, the QDC method is implemented using the same software as the ECDFm method.
 The same implementation choices are made regarding time grouping, quantiles and singularity stochastic removal.
-The only difference is when processing precipitation data (a multiplicative application of QDM) we've found that in many locations the model bias in the timing of the seasonal cycle means that monthly time grouping dramatically modifies the climate trend in the data (i.e. the mean change between the future data produced by QDM and the observations is much different than the mean change between the future and historical model simulations).
+The only difference is when processing precipitation data (a multiplicative application of QDC) we've found that in many locations the model bias in the timing of the seasonal cycle means that monthly time grouping dramatically modifies the climate trend in the data (i.e. the mean change between the future data produced by QDC and the observations is much different than the mean change between the future and historical model simulations).
-As such, we don't apply any time grouping when applying QDM to precipitation data and use 1000 quantiles in order to still have 10-15 data values between each quantile.
+As such, we don't apply any time grouping when applying QDC to precipitation data and use 1000 quantiles in order to still have 10-15 data values between each quantile.

 ### 2.4.
 MBCn